appgardenstudios/hyaline/www/content/documentation-v1/reference/config.md

 **code.path**: A glob dictating what code files to match.
 This uses the [doublestar](https://pkg.go.dev/github.com/bmatcuk/doublestar/v4) package to match paths.
 The glob is relative to the root of the repository.

-**documentation**: The Documentation Filter (see above) that determines which documentation to match.
+**documentation**: The Documentation Filter (see below) that determines which documentation to match.

 ## (Common) Documentation Filter
 A filter to use to select a subset of documentation.